unicornio8/checkoutapi-docs/source/includes/_checkout-api.md

 The last address operation, and the only request that is not directly related to customer addresses, Address Checks are a useful tool to help ensure that Zalando orders reach our customers.
 Similarly to creating or updating addresses, there are some rules when it comes to Pick up points.
 Fortunately, they are the same rules as the above operations.

 With address checks, one can submit an address for validation.
 The request will tell you whether the address is properly written - and if it isn't it will try to provide an alternative -, or if it is blacklisted.
 Suggestions provided by this endpoint are not mandatory.
 They should be presented to the customer, and suggested to use the alternative as it will increase the chances of getting the order.
 The reason why the suggestion is not mandatory is because the inputted address can be of a recent building, which is not yet recognized by our services.
-This operation should be performed with every new address created, or changes to an address.
+This operation should be performed with every new address created, or updates to an address.

 Some additional information about the status returned in the response object (you can also find it in the API spec):